I'm Honey!

 We hurriedly walked toward our destination, a small boutique where we knew the owner.
 She was a French Countess, at least that is what she told us each year we visited her in her gorgeous boutique shop!
 She was a great help.
 Although my girlfriend had to suffer the consequences, thankfully, she left her passport in her hotel room.

 My advice is to take a picture of all your identification, including your passport.
 And only carry the photographs and one hidden credit card in your handbag.
+Avoid carrying large sums of money, as this can make you a target.
 And, at a stop light, put your hand on your bag.
+Also, try not to behave like a tourist—appearing lost or gawking at sights can make you stand out and increase your risk.

 Yet another time, I was with my girlfriend from Australia.
 We were walking down the street in Barcelona.
 She was wearing a cross-carry bag with the bag in front of her body.
 That did not stop a thief from coming up behind her and cutting the strap.
 Her bag fell to the ground and he ran off with her handbag with her passport inside.
 She spent the next few days at embassies getting a new passport.
 She was unwise not to take a photo.